Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 - https://github.com/aglab2/LiveSplitAutoSplitters

 #### Main Features
-- split on level entry: e.g. [C1] or [B1] or [WC] // See the bottom of the readme for a complete list
+- split on level entry: e.g. [C1] or [B1] or [WC] // See the course labels section for a complete list
 - split on specific area: e.g. [C1:3] or [B1:2] // The area index starts at 1
 - split on fadeout after star count: e.g. (20) or (53)
 - split on fadeout after key get: e.g. "key 1 fight" or "bowser 1 key" // Use the word "key" somewhere